 A most amazing natural and versatile material, clay can be thrown on the potter’s wheel and even moulded by hand, then transformed by the heat of the kiln into a hard stone-like material: it has been used this way for millennia.

 ‘Clay: That Continuous Material’ looks at the story of clay from the pioneering early days of the Leach Pottery, which made its own clays, to clays’ relationship with Cornwall.
 The old clay drops, by the side of the Pottery, have been brought back to life with clay from St Agnes and china clay, unprocessed and direct from the clay pit, to help give a feel for the material and how the Old Pottery used to work.

-- Callum Trudgeon: An Apprenticeship (selling exhibition): 17 June-30 July
+- In the Shop: Callum Trudgeon: An Apprenticeship (selling exhibition).
+17 June-30 July

 - Spot the Potter